Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Dosing regimen depends on whether the patient is ARV naive or ARV experienced.

-- Only FPV boosted with RTV should be used in combination with EFV.
+- Only fosamprenavir boosted with ritonavir should be used in combination with efavirenz.

 - Diarrhea, nausea, vomiting

-- Skin rash (FPV has a sulfonamide moiety.
+- Skin rash (fosamprenavir has a sulfonamide moiety.
 Stevens-Johnson syndrome and erythema multiforme have been reported.)

 - Hyperlipidemia, hyperglycemia

 - Fat maldistribution